 Upon accepting your invitation, you'll be prompted to fill out your profile.
 Feel free to add some details about yourself and upload a profile photo.

-Once you've accepted your invite, you'll be able to access your PRO slack channel in one of two ways.
-Either through the desktop app or the web app.
-Slack also offers a mobile application available in your phone's application store.
+Once you've accepted your invite, you'll be able to access your PRO slack channel through the desktop app or the web app.
+Slack also offers a mobile application that is available in your phone's application store.

-You'll be added to a private channel with yourself, your designer, an account executive, and some members of our production team.
+You'll be added to a private channel with yourself, your creative, an account executive, and some members of our production team.

 This private channel is where the bulk of your communication will occur.

-Our designers are available from 9AM to 5PM Mountain Standard Time.
-Any messages left outside of this time will be answered during the next work shift.
+Our creatives are available within their shift hours (see: Time Zones and Cut-Off Times).
+Any messages left outside of your creative's shift will be answered during the next work shift.

 Tags are a feature in Slack that let you notify certain people or groups that you've left a message for them.

-To use tags, simply use the "@" symbol followed by your designers, production managers, or Account Executive's Slack handle.
+To use tags, simply use the "@" symbol followed by your creative's, production manager’s, or Account Executive's Slack handle.

-For example, say you want to get your designer's attention.
-Her name is Jessica and you want to let her know you just sent in a new request.
+For example, say you want to get your creative's attention.
+Her name is Jessica, and you want to let her know you just sent in a new request.
 Here's what you could do:

-- Hey @Jessica, just wanted to let you know I submitted a request for our latest ad campaign.
+Hey @Jessica, I just wanted to let you know I submitted a request for our latest ad campaign.
 Let me know if you have any questions!